-Change to the audit measure for 2024 data year: Change to the denominator to include babies admitted within 12 hours of birth, previously the denominator only included those admitted within an hour.
-In 2023, the upper gestational age cut-off was increased from 32 weeks to 34 weeks, in line with MatNeoSIP measurement.
+- In 2024, the denominator changed to include babies admitted within 12 hours of birth, previously the denominator only included those admitted within an hour. - In 2023, the upper gestational age cut-off was increased from 32 weeks to 34 weeks, in line with MatNeoSIP measurement.